Nicole Kidman reveals being pregnant made her want to quit acting

 Nicole Kidman may be generating Emmy buzz for playing abused wife Celeste on HBO's "Big Little Lies," but not so long ago the actress considered walking away from Hollywood.

-Kidman, who turned 50 on Tuesday, revealed that being pregnant made her want to quit acting during an interview with director Sofia Coppola published by the Associated Press.
+In a one-on-one interview with director Sofia Coppola published by the Associated Press, Kidman, who turned 50 on Tuesday, revealed that being pregnant made her want to quit acting.

 "We both have children and that's a big commitment, isn't it?...At one point, I think I was pregnant with Sunday, and I was like, 'I'm going to give up acting, I'm done.
 It's too much.
 And the baby and that's it,' said the Oscar winner, who plays the headmistress of an all-girls school in Coppola's new Civil War-era drama, "The Beguiled."